Welding Training and Job FAQ

 Good Prospects for Earning a High Income

 A welder can make very good money in Canada.
-In fact, the nationwide median hourly wage for this trade was $25 in 2017-2018.
+In fact, according to the Government of Canada's Job Bank, the nationwide median hourly wage for this trade was $25 in 2017-2018.
 And the average high was $39.
 But in a number of locations, you can earn much more.
-For example, in Alberta, the highest average pay was $45 per hour.1
+For example, in Alberta, the highest average pay was $45 per hour.

 A Variety of Advancement Options